-I’ll start with something really obvious and yet really important: tab completion.
+I’ll start with something self-evident and yet crucial: tab completion.

 For example, if you are trying to copy a file named my_best_file_1.txt, you can just type ‘cp m’ and hit tab to see the possible options.

-You can use tab in completing commands as well.
+You can use the tab in completing commands as well.

 1. Switch back to the last working directory

 Suppose you end up in a long directory path and then you move to another directory in a totally different path.
-And then you realize that you have to go back to the previous directory you were in.
-In this case, all you need to do is to type this command:
+And then you realize that you must go back to the previous directory you were in.

 This will put you back in the last working directory.
 You don’t need to type the long directory path or copy paste it anymore.

 This is way too obvious.
 You can use the command below to move to your home directory from anywhere in the Linux command line:

 However, you can also use just cd to go back to the home directory: